 - Wait for 100% complete the scanning process

-Once the scanning process 100% completes restart your PC and check if the CPU usage comes to normal.
+Once the scanning process 100% complete restart your PC and check if the CPU usage comes to normal.

 Disable SysMain and BITs service